VanLaser/analog-controls-for-armored-core-ps2/README.md

 #### Notes

 The patch _might_ work with the Adrenaline, if that emulator is also able to map a right analog pad and send the data inside the game, as PPSSPP does.
 Otherwise, somebody has to write a plugin for that.
 UPDATE: I got a couple of reports that at least AC3 Portable patched ISO mod does work with Adrenaline on Vita, if any plugins or mappings for the right analog are disabled.

+The dual analog mod implementation from _Armored Core: Last Raven Portable_ is different than the others: this game actually has extra, unused instructions left inside the executable that include analog processing for four axes of movement: either the code was a left-over from the PS2 implementation, or the developers had access to a special dual analog device hooked to the PSP developer kit during testing.
+In any case, the dual analog mod takes advantage of this existing analog processing code.
+Because of that, this mod is different than the others: when the analog axes are moved, there are no additional, corresponding digital buttons also "pushed", as it happend with the previous mods: for example, in all other dual analog mods (other than AC:LR Portable / PSP), when the user pushes the right analog, the L2 (PS2) or triangle (PSP) button is also pressed (assuming the default in-game keymap).
+For AC:LR Portable, this is not the case.
+This has some consequences:

+- With the dual analog mod enabled, the player **has** to use the the analog pads for movement, the corresponding digital buttons mapped in the game will not work
+- To purge, the player **has** to map the PSP MUSIC_NOTE button as the purge modifier - otherwise purge will not work at all (since the normal purge button combinations don't work due to the buttons being disabled)

+You can still change the in-game keymap as you like!
+It's just that the buttons mapped to the movement and camera are "muted" and basically replaced by the analogs.

 ------